Gastrointestinal ReProgramming (GaRP) complementary medicine

 Anatara is seeking to partner with international pharmaceutical and consumer health companies for the commercialisation of its Gastrointestinal ReProgramming (GaRP) dietary supplement product which has been designed to address the primary underlying factors associated with human gastrointestinal conditions such as Inflammatory Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS), where there is a significant unmet need and market opportunity.
 In February 2019, Anatara announced breakthrough positive efficacy data from its in vitro Proof of Concept studies of its GaRP dietary supplement product in both reducing inflammation and restoring gut integrity.
 Further information can be found here.
-Following these positive results, Anatara has commenced pre-clinical animal studies in IBD and anticipates initiation of a human clinical study in IBS in late 2019, with a view to partnering in the second half of calendar 2020.
+With preclinical development successfully completed (further information can be found here), recruitment for a clinical trial in subjects with IBS-D commenced in August 2021.

 Detach® For Pigs and other Livestock